 You could keep having battles at the table with your child and you could keep preparing separate meals…but it will probably just keep you feeling defeated again and again.

 Children with autism particularly tend to drop more and more foods from their list of safe foods, and you may be lacking a clear action plan to help them rediscover a love for these foods.

 Why not join the Fussy Eating Solutions Programme?
 You can either join the community programme which gives you access to my secret tips and powerful strategies in on-demand video tutorials or work with me 1-2-1.

 About your podcast host

 Bahee Van de Bor is a registered paediatric dietitian with 12 years of clinical experience at a world-renowned children’s hospital.
 Her practice is at Harley Street.
-If you need advice and support from a children’s dietitian who has over 15 years working with children, then book a discovery call first.
+If you need advice and support from a children’s dietitian who has over 16 years of working with children, then book a discovery call first.

 Let Me Help